You will find four items on this webpage:

 large file) Source TNA:PRO C33/302

 Orders ranged from one-line entries to spanning several folios.
 Decrees obviously tended more toward the latter.
 In footnote 116 of my article, I mention that Wolfe v.
 Payne (Ch.
-1563/4) could very well have been the first case to order an injunction in a copyright-infringement suit.
+1563/4) could very well have been the first case to order an injunction in a printing-patent infringement suit.
 An image of the Court’s order in that case is reproduced in figure 9 below.
 A transcription of the order may be found in my article in footnote 116.
 I also noted in footnote 171 of the article that Chiswell v.
 Lee (Ch.
 1681) was an interesting case because the Chancellor had ordered the author of an allegedly infringed book to determine himself whether the defendant’s book was a copy, rather than the Court deciding the issue for itself.
 That order, followed by my transcription of it, can be found below in figure 10.
 For those who are curious, the order mentioned above from Baskett v.
 Parsons (Ch.
 1721) is reproduced below in figure 11, along with a transcription.

 (Fig. 9: click to enlarge; warning large file)